swapnilbehere/be-more-agent/README.md

 ## ⚠️ Troubleshooting

-* **"No search library found":** If web search fails, ensure you are in the virtual environment and run `pip install duckduckgo-search`.
+* **"No search library found":** If web search fails, ensure you are in the virtual environment and `duckduckgo-search` is installed via pip.
 * **Shutdown Errors:** When you exit the script (Ctrl+C), you might see `Expression 'alsa_snd_pcm_mmap_begin' failed`. **This is normal.** It just means the audio stream was cut off mid-sample.
 It does not affect the functionality.
 * **Audio Glitches:** If the voice sounds fast or slow, the script attempts to auto-detect sample rates.
 Ensure your `config.json` points to a valid `.onnx` voice model in the `piper/` folder.